Bumblebee Ward has 21 single en-suite patient rooms with a bed for parent.

 It cares for children from birth to 16 years of age who require care from a wide range of clinical specialties.

 Bumblebee Ward is on Level 5 of the Octav Botnar Wing.
-It is part of the Harris International Patient Centre.
+It is part of the International and Private Patient Service.